BJP's 'anti-people, anti-labour' policies created catastrophic unemployment: RaGa supports Bharat Bandh

 Extending support to the Bharat bandh call given by over 25 crore workers, Rahul said, "I salute them".

-He also tweeted, "The Modi-Shah Government's anti people, anti labour policies have created catastrophic unemployment and are weakening our PSUs to justify their sale to Modi's crony capitalist friends."
+He also tweeted, "The Modi-Shah Government's anti-people, anti-labour policies have created catastrophic unemployment and are weakening our PSUs to justify their sale to Modi's crony capitalist friends."

 He wrote on his Twitter handle,"Today, over 25 crore workers have called for Bharat Bandh 2020 in protest.
 I salute them."